 Establishing Fault in Trucking Accident Cases

 The initial investigation and research phase is arguably the most important stage in any trucking accident case.
-This will typically involve your attorney sifting through evidence such as vehicle inspection records, driving logs, police reports, and data from electronic on-board recorders (EOBRs) in order to find out who is responsible for your collision.
+This phase typically involves retrieving evidence such as:

 Depending on the circumstances, multiple parties may be liable for your accident, including:

 - The truck driver: Driving while fatigued, failing to perform pre-trip inspections, speeding,

 driving while distracted, or driving while intoxicated are all examples

 - The trucking company: Trucking companies may be vicariously liable for an accident caused by their employee’s negligence.
 But some carriers may contribute to accidents if they fail to execute proper safety and maintenance plans, encourage dangerous driving, or hire drivers without proper vetting.

 - The truck manufacturer: Even the safest truck drivers can be involved in collisions when their